 About the race

-The Socorro Chile Harvest Triathlon is on its 25th anniversary!!
+The Socorro Chile Harvest Triathlon has been running for 25+ years!!
 This race is a 400 m swim in the City of Socorro pool, with a 20 km bike ride through Socorro and New Mexico Tech campus, ending with a relatively flat 5 km run through residential parts of town.
 The race is well supported by many happy volunteers, and completely organized and run by a local club, Socorro Striders and Riders.
 Make a weekend out of it -- come check out our sprint triathlon Saturday morning, with a youth triathlon for ages 7-15, the Friday before the race.

 - 6am Transition Opens